 Demonstrating a commitment to scholarly engagement, Georgia Law hosts a colloquium series through which some of the nation's top legal academics present substantial works in progress to the law school faculty.

-The series provides a forum for provocative and innovative legal scholarship and gives Georgia Law faculty the opportunity to collaborate on works in progress, exchange ideas and foster relationships with other institutions.
+The series provides a forum for provocative and innovative legal scholarship and gives Georgia Law faculty the opportunity to collaborate on current legal research, exchange ideas and foster relationships with other institutions.

 This program is made possible through the Kirbo Trust Endowed Faculty Enhancement Fund and the Talmadge Law Faculty Fund.

 |October 9||Orly Lobel (University of San Diego School of Law) - "Talent Wants to Be Free: The Upside of Leaks, Raids, and Free-Riding"|

 |October 30||Harlan Cohen (University of Georgia School of Law) - "Prolegomena to a Theory of International Precedent"|

 |November 4||Rashmi Dyal-Chand (Northeastern University School of Law) - "Sharing the Cathedral"|

 |November 13||Ted Eisenberg (UNC School of Law) - "Statutory Interpretation from the Inside"|

 |November 20||Sonja R. West (UGA School of Law)|

 |January 13||Saule Omarova (UNC School of Law ) - “Private Means to Public Ends: Governments as market Actors”|